SeongUgJung/gradle-play-publisher/README.md

 It's Gradle Plug-in for Android Play-store Publisher API

+Sorry, Watchers.

+I have some complex job, In Work, Life.
+I got 4 sprints to septempber in work. and I gonna finish my private job.

+This project is not stopping. just hold to september mid.

+I'll be back.

 # Why make Gradle?

 Jul 28, 2014.
 Google update Play store API for publisher.